Ivka1303/Distributions_Fitter/README.md

 Hope my fitter comes in handy for you :)

-Also, I would like to thank Prof. Hadavand from Minerva University for providing the idea, guiding, and helping me out with this project.
+Also, I would like to thank Prof. Hadavand from Minerva University for providing the idea and supporting me throughout this project.